Open Accessibility Menu

 Hide

-The most common symptom of golfer’s elbow is pain along the palm side of the forearm, from the elbow to the wrist, along the same side as the median nerve (the same side as the little finger on your hand).
+The most common symptom of golfer’s elbow is pain along the palm side of the forearm, from the elbow to the wrist, on the same side as the little finger.
 Symptoms usually develop gradually over time.
-It is important to recognize early signs of golfer’s elbow before the injury develops into something more chronic and difficult to treat.

 Symptoms of golfer’s elbow may include: